Real Housewives Star Ashley Darby Stands By Husband Amid Allegations Of Sexual Assault

 “Bravo has comprehensive policies and guidelines relating to the safety of cast and crew which production companies are required to follow, in addition to their own protocols they have in place,” said a statement from Bravo.
 “We take all allegations seriously and then proceed accordingly with our producing partners.”

 The cameraman, whose name has not yet been released, stated that Michael gave him a flirtatious look after groping him.
-The cameraman told Michael to stop, then alerted his supervisor of the incident.
+The camera operator told Michael to stop, then alerted his supervisor of the incident.

 This is not the first time Michael has touched someone inappropriately.
 In the first season of the show, Michael patted the bottom of another man.
 When co-star Gizelle Bryant, who saw the incident, spoke to Ashley about it, Ashley said it was a joke.